Shatrugna-Strife/Shatrugna-Strife/README.md

 <code><img height="20" src="https://avatars.githubusercontent.com/u/52924476?s=200&v=4"></code>

-- 🔭 I’m currently working on ...
-A MERN stack Social Media App
+- 🔭 I’m currently working on a personal project ...
+A MERN stack based Social Media App

 <!--
 **Shatrugna-Strife/Shatrugna-Strife** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.